Mário Fernandes: Internacional

 On 13 December 2022, Internacional announced the signing of Fernandes from CSKA Moscow for the 2023 season.
 CSKA Moscow announced the transfer as a year-long loan.
+In the summer of 2023 CSKA and Internacional negotiated about a transfer that would return Fernandes to CSKA, but the talks stalled due to CSKA's refusal to pay Internacional for the departed player – formally the move to Internacional was a permanent transfer, and not a loan per se.

+Zenit

+On 17 July 2023, Fernandes signed a one-year contract with Zenit St.Petersburg, with the option of an additional year.
+On 24 July 2024, Fernandes left Zenit by mutual agreement.

+Retirement

+On 19 September 2025, Fernandes announced his retirement from professional football in a social media.

 International career

 Brazil

-In 2011, Fernandes was called to the Brazil squad for the game Superclásico de las Américas, which he rejected, saying he was having some personal problems that was encountered in issues.
+In 2011, Fernandes was called to the Brazil squad for the Superclásico de las Américas, which he rejected, citing personal issues.
 Fernandes went on to make his debut, and only appearance for Brazil in a 4–0 friendly victory against Japan on 14 October 2014.

 Russia

-After acquiring Russian citizenship, he was called up to the Russia national football team for the friendly games against Turkey on 31 August 2016 and Ghana on 6 September 2016.
+After acquiring Russian citizenship, he was called up to the Russia national football team for the friendly games in 2016, against Turkey on 31 August and Ghana on 6 September.
 However, at that point, he had only been a CSKA Moscow player since April 2012, which meant he had not lived in Russia continuously for at least five years yet.
 Thus, he was not eligible to play for Russia until April 2017.

 On 23 March 2017, it was announced that he would make his debut for Russia on 24 March in a friendly against Ivory Coast.
 He did not appear in that game.
 He made his debut for Russia on 7 October 2017 in a friendly game against South Korea.

 On 11 May 2018, he was included in Russia's extended 2018 FIFA World Cup squad.
 On 3 June 2018, he was included in the finalized World Cup squad.

 He played a key role in Russia's performance at the 2018 FIFA World Cup.
 In the quarter finals against Croatia, he scored an equalising goal in extra time, which sent the match to a penalty shootout.
-However, Russia was eliminated after losing the shootout, in which he failed to score.
+However, Russia was eliminated after losing the shootout, where he missed his penalty.

 On 11 May 2021, he was included in the preliminary extended 30-man squad for UEFA Euro 2020.
 On 2 June 2021, he was included in the final squad.
 He played the full match in Russia's opening game against Belgium on 12 June 2021 as Russia lost 0–3.
 He started the second group game against Finland but got injured and substituted in the 26th minute after landing awkwardly contesting an aerial ball.
 He recovered for the last group game against Denmark on 21 June and played a full game as Russia lost 1–4 and was eliminated.

-On 13 September 2021 he announced his retirement from the national team.
+On 13 September 2021, Fernandes announced his retirement from the national team.